craftcms/docs/docs/5.x/development/graphql.md

 ### Elements

-Each element type provides dedicated query and mutation interfaces that expose unique properties.
-A generic query type is provided for each element type that allows you to build queries from scratch, similar to the `craft.entries()` or `craft.assets()` APIs available in Twig:
+Each element type provides dedicated query and mutation interfaces that expose unique properties based on the system’s configuration.
+An additional generic query type is provided for each element type that allows you to build queries from scratch, similar to the `craft.entries()` or `craft.assets()` APIs available in Twig:

 ::: code
 ```gql{2} Entries